robindittmar/cantropee-frontend/README.md

 # cantropee-frontend

 Web frontend for cantropee, utilizing [Vue.js](https://vuejs.org/).
-This was more of a learning project to dive into Vue.js than anything else, and I did not know about `vue-router` at the time.
+This was more of a learning project to dive into Vue.js than anything else.

+I did not know about `vue-router` or `pinia` at the time.
+I started adding pinia before abandoning this project for the time being, but did not really get anywhere with it.
 Please don't judge me :D

 ## Dependencies
 To create a production build, install